-- CTR = Composite Test Rating associated with the data set selected for deriving the emissions factor, and N = Number of tests with ITRs equal to or greater in value as those included - = Number of tests with ITRs equal to or greater in value as those included in the candidate data set. - Step 4 WebFIRE compares the calculated FQI with the FQI for the previous ITR grouping.
+- CTR = Composite Test Rating associated with the data set selected for deriving the emissions factor, and - N = Number of tests with ITRs equal to or greater in value as those included in the candidate data set. - Step 4 WebFIRE compares the calculated FQI with the FQI for the previous ITR grouping.
 If the FQI associated with the larger grouping (i.e., more data values) is less than the FQI with fewer data values, then WebFIRE proceeds back to Step 2 to perform the next sequence in the calculations.
 If the FQI associated with the larger grouping is greater than the preceding FQI, then WebFIRE does not include the test data value responsible for the increase in the FQI in calculating the emissions factor and excludes the remaining data (with lower ITRs) from consideration. - Step 5 WebFIRE calculates the emissions factor using all test data values that were included in calculating the lowest FQI.
 This includes all test data values with higher ITRs than the ITR value that resulted in an increased FQI value.

 - Step 6 WebFIRE determines if the SCC corresponding to the candidate data set selected by the user contains 15 or fewer sources.
-Table D-2 lists the SCCs that we expect to contain 15 or fewer sources.
-Appendix F contains the descriptions for the SCCs shown in Table D-2. - Step 7 WebFIRE compares the FQI for the test values used to calculate the emissions factor with the corresponding boundary criteria for assigning one of the three emissions factor quality ratings.
+Appendix F lists the SCCs that we expect to contain 15 or fewer sources. - Step 7 WebFIRE compares the FQI for the test values used to calculate the emissions factor with the corresponding boundary criteria for assigning one of the three emissions factor quality ratings.
 Different boundary criteria are used for source categories containing 15 or fewer sources and for source categories containing greater than 15 sources.